Save the date: April 12 - 13, 2014

 Specialists are invited many times throughout the school year to address a variety of topics.
 These sessions are held in the evening and are open to parents, professionals, and college students.
 Scheduled workshops for 2013 include:

-The Autism Resource Center, in conjunction with the Astra Foundation will once again be offering a course on DIR® /Floortime for Parents ,starting January 21, 2014.
+The Autism Resource Center, in conjunction with the Astra Foundation offers a course on DIR® /Floortime for Parents

 DIR® is an abbreviation for Developmental, Individual Differences, Relationship-based.
 DIR® is a model—a framework—for thinking about a child’s complete development, from infancy into whole joyful personhood.